Beta-Cygni-A/assets/README.md

 Use the art for whatever you wish, just follow terms in [license.txt.](https://github.com/Beta-Cygni-A/assets/blob/main/LICENSE.txt)
 Author of artwork here: Captain_Lesbee_Ziner.
 Helpful Link: https://wiki.creativecommons.org/wiki/Best_practices_for_attribution
+If you use the art in this repository, please send me a link to your project, I'd love to see what you do with it!